paoloe/pae_datastructuresandalgorithms/README.md

-# pae_datastructuresandalgorithms
+# Data Structures and Algorithms

-Academic projects that I've decided to come back to and redo to touch up and improve my understanding on the subject
+This repository contains assignments from a second year module Data Structures and Algorithms.
+I've decided to come back to it to get a better understanding of the topic but also improve the code.

+The assignments are written in Java.